Elementary school (grades K-5) · Florida City, FL

 What is the racial and ethnic makeup of Lincoln-Marti Schools International Campus?

-The largest demographic group at Lincoln-Marti Schools International Campus is Hispanic or Latino at 85.7%.
-The school serves a student body in FLORIDA CITY, FL.
+The largest demographic group at Lincoln-Marti Schools International Campus is Hispanic or Latino at 85.7% of enrollment, in Florida City, FL.

 What is the Resource Investment Index for Lincoln-Marti Schools International Campus?

-Lincoln-Marti Schools International Campus has a Resource Investment Index of 24/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lincoln-Marti Schools International Campus has a Resource Investment Index of 28/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page